 As I see it, I’ve been elected to do three things:

 I’m here to improve the lives of my constituents and strengthen our communities.

 First, I’m here to improve the lives of my constituents and strengthen our communities.
 As your MP, I can’t do everything, but I can be a powerful advocate for those that need help – by making a call, writing a letter, or organising a meeting.
 It is a seven-day, 80-hour a week job being a constituency MP.
 Every day by phone, letter, email or simply being stopped in the street, people ask for help.
 Everything from debt to problems with passport applications.
 The largest group need help with housing – repairs, a move or just getting an affordable home in the area.
 I want to make helping my constituents as straightforward as possible and when I am the right person to help a constituent I, and my staff, will do everything we can to assist.

 I’m here to hold the Government to account, to oppose decisions that will impact upon my constituents and propose practical alternatives.

-Second, as a member of the Opposition, I’m here to hold the Government to account, to oppose decisions that will impact upon my constituents and to propose practical alternatives.
+Second, as a member of the Opposition, I’m here to hold the Government to account, to oppose decisions that will have an adverse impact upon my constituents and to propose practical alternatives.
 I will not indulge in opposition for opposition’s sake.
 When the Government are doing something right, they will have my support.
 But when the Government make bad decisions, particularly ones that will have a detrimental impact on Greenwich and Woolwich, I’ll oppose them vigorously.